Warbo/chriswarbo-net/blog/2016-06-03-premature_optimisation.md

 ## The Problem

-Although this works, unfortunately my naive Racket implementation was pretty slow.
+Although this works, unfortunately my naïve Racket implementation was pretty slow.
 Measuring its runtime on one particular file gave `2m30.439s`.
 Since I have a bunch of tests around these scripts, which try various different edge-cases, that was tediously slow!

 ### Solution 1